epduskey/hmmdiadromy/README.md

 Upon all subsequent uses, we recommend running the .R files in the following order:

-1. depend.R -- to set mypath
+1. depend.R -- to set mypath; alternatively, change setwd() within other R files
 2. RUN_hmm.R -- to simulate data and run both models for HMM data
 3. RUN_smm.R -- to simulate data and run both models for Standard Markov data
 4. allplot.R -- to recreate all simulation figures in Duskey and Sullivan 2021